Humanitarian Action for Children

 education, health and protection services.
 Return to main appeal page.

-- In Somalia, 5.9 million people, including 3.9 million children, will need humanitarian assistance in 2021 due to the devastating impact of flooding, desert locusts and the coronavirus disease 2019 (COVID-19) pandemic.
-Conflict is also continuing to disrupt the lives of children and increasing their vulnerability to protection violations.
+- In Somalia, an estimated 7.7 million people, including 5 million children, will need humanitarian assistance in 2022 due to the devastating impact of conflict, insecurity, floods,drought, desert locusts infestation and the COVID-19 pandemic.

 Country needs and strategy